AdobeDocs/commerce-pwa-studio/src/pages/metapackages/commerce/index.md

 ---
-title: Install Commerce metapackage
+title: Install the Commerce metapackage
 ---

-# Install Commerce metapackage
+# Install the Commerce metapackage

 This metapackage is only required for PWA projects that target Adobe Commerce as the backend.

 ## Development setup

-To setup and develop your PWA extension modules locally, use the following instructions:
+To setup and develop your PWA extension modules locally, use the following instructions.

 ### Installation as a git-based composer package

-1. Clone and/or navigate to your [`magento2` git repository](https://github.com/magento/magento2) with Commerce and check out the latest develop branch, e.g. `2.4-develop`.
+1. Clone and/or navigate to your [`magento2` git repository](https://github.com/magento/magento2) with Commerce and check out the latest develop branch, such as `2.4-develop`.
 You may also check out and use any `2.4` release tags.

     ```bash
     git clone git@github.com:magento/magento2.git